SoftwareAG/c8y-docs/src/documents/guides/devices/mbed-ublox-C027.html.md

 ## Connect the C027

 * The C027 will now dial up to the Internet.
 You will see status updated in the LCD display.
 If the device cannot connect to the Internet, it will display an error message.
 In case of an error message "No APN found", follow the instructions below in Section "Troubleshooting".
-* Log on to the Cumulocity web interface and enter the IMEI address of the cellular module into the device registration form.
-The IMEI is printed on the modem chip of the C027.
+* The device will print "Bootstrapping" and below the IMEI of the cellular modem.
+Note: The IMEI is also printed on the white sticker on modem chip of the C027.
+* Log on to the Cumulocity web interface, select "Registration".
+Enter the IMEI and press "Register Device".
-* The device appears as *connected*.
+* The device appears as *CONNECTED*.
 Click the "Accept" button.
-* The device now registers with Cumulocity and shows up in the device list with the name "Mbed Test Device".
+* The device now registers with Cumulocity and shows up under "All Devices" with the name "Mbed Test Device".

 ## What next?